The wrong trial of indecency - Mathieu Ricard

 Fighting on all fronts

-In my humble case, the bad argument of indecency is rather incongruous since the humanitarian organization I founded, Karuna-Shechen, treats 100,000 patients a year and 25,000 children study in the schools we have built.
-Working to save animals from immense suffering does not diminish my determination to remedy human misery one iota.
-Unnecessary suffering must be hunted down wherever it is, whatever it is.
-The fight must be waged on all fronts, and it can be.
+In my humble case, the flawed argument of indecency is rather incongruous, as the humanitarian organization I founded, Karuna-Shechen, treats 100,000 patients a year, and 25,000 children study in the schools we have built.
+Working to alleviate animals’ immense suffering does not diminish my determination to alleviate human suffering in the slightest.
+Unnecessary suffering must be eradicated wherever it exists, whatever its form.
+The battle must be fought on all fronts, and it can be.

-Concern for the fate of the 1.6 million other species on the planet is neither unrealistic nor indecent, because usually it is not necessary to choose between human and animal welfare.
-We live in an essentially interdependent world, where the fate of each being is intimately linked to that of the others.
-It is not a matter of caring only for animals, but also for animals.
-In truth, we will all lose or win together because the over-consumption of meat in rich countries due to industrial breeding maintains hunger in the world.
-It is also the second largest cause of greenhouse gas emissions (after buildings and before transportation) and, moreover, it is also harmful to human health.
+Concern for the fate of the 1.6 million other species on the planet is neither unrealistic nor indecent, because it is often unnecessary to choose between human and animal welfare.
+We live in an inherently interconnected world, where the fate of each being is intimately linked to that of others.
+It is not a matter of caring solely for animals but rather for all beings.
+In reality, we will all either succeed or fail together because the overconsumption of meat in affluent countries due to industrial farming perpetuates hunger worldwide.
+It is also the second-largest contributor to greenhouse gas emissions (after buildings and before transportation) and is detrimental to human health.

-By being concerned about the mass slaughter of animals, we are not forgetting the fate of the Syrians, we are simply showing benevolence.
+By being concerned about the mass slaughter of animals, we do not forget the plight of the Syrians; we simply demonstrate compassion.

 By Matthieu Ricard